Techcable/zsh2xonsh/README.md

 This package exists to translate traditional `zsh` scripts into `xonsh` code.

-## How it works
-This is not (really) a compiler.

-Compatibility is achived by delegating most of the work to zsh.

-As such, the translated shell expressions are *100% compatible* because it's actually `zsh` doing all the work :)

 ## Compatibility (and how it works)
 The goal is 100% compatibility for a *subset* of shell.

-This is achieved because it is not (really) a compiler, it delegates most of the work to zsh.
+Compatibility is achived by delegating most of the work to zsh.

 That is, `export FOO="$(echo bar)"` in a shell script becomes (essentially)  `$FOO=$(zsh -c 'echo bar')` in xonsh.

 We have `zsh` handle all the globbing/quoting/bizzare POSIX quirks.

-If we encounter an unsupported feature (like a `for` loop), throw a descriptive error instead of trying a half-baked solution.
+If we encounter an unsupported feature (like a `for` loop), we throw a descriptive error instead of doing something potenitally incorrect.

 This is the most important feature.
 If something can't be supported 100%, then it will throw a descriptive error.
 Anything else is a bug :)

 ### Features
 The included shell features include:

-1. Quoted `"$VAR glob/*"` (zsh does expansion here)
+1. Quoted expressions `"$VAR glob/*"` (zsh does expansion here)
 2. Unquoted literals `12`, `foo` `~/foo` (mostly translated directly)
-3. Command substituins "$(cat file.txt | grep bar)"
+3. Command substitutions "$(cat file.txt | grep bar)"
    - zsh does all the work here
    - Supports both quoted and unquoted forms
 3. If/then statements